-The trees growing from underneath the stones add a greenery life to the rocks creating an amazing scenery and making it one of the beautiful landmarks in China that has seen a number of tourists travel from all around the world to take in the beauty of this great Chinese landmark.
+The trees growing from underneath the stones add a greenery life to the rocks creating an amazing scenery making it one of the beautiful landmarks of China that receives a number of tourists from all around the world who want to take in the beauty of this great Chinese landmark.

 Other than taking in the spectacular scenery of the tree rocks, there are a number of activities that can be done at the stone forest from hiking, looking at underground rivers and caves to enjoying the waterfalls.

 And since the stone forest is near Kunming city, a day trip from there is possible by either taking a train or a bus that takes approximately 2 hours or 20 minutes if you use a high-speed train.

 Commonly referred to as the symbol of China, the great wall of China is the most famous landmark in China.